-

 In case you ever wondered what kind of progress we have made as a civilization, this articles the best example you can find.

 “A cheeseburger cannot exist outside of a highly developed, post-agrarian society.
 It requires a complex interaction between a handful of vendors—in all likelihood, a couple of dozen—and the ability to ship ingredients vast distances while keeping them fresh.
-The cheeseburger couldn’t have existed until nearly a century ago as, indeed, it did not.”
+The cheeseburger couldn’t have existed until nearly a century ago as, indeed, it did not.”-

 How to Land Your Kid in Therapy – Magazine – The Atlantic